microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The decalcification step could reduce the density of the sample but would inevitably lead to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 Another obstacle is to have a contrast agent that can be distinctly separated from both the metal implants and the mineralized tissue.
 With µAngiofil it is easily possible to visualize and distinguish between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants according to their gray values in the histogram (Fig. @fig:6, Panel C).
-Such imaging does not require bone decalcification and enables a rather straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D).
+Such imaging does not require bone decalcification and enables a straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D).

 ![**MicroangioCT of the peri-implant vasculature of a minipig mandibula.**
   Panel A displays a MIP image of the minipig mandible with 4 metal implants and µAngiofil--perfused vessels.
   Panel B: virtual transversal section through an implant within the mandible.
-  Structures with distinguishably different grey values are marked with colored circles -- see the histogram distribution and corresponding peaks with colors legend in panel C.
+  Colored circles mark structures with distinguishably different grey values.
+  See the histogram distribution and corresponding peaks with colors legend in panel C.
   Such differences in grey levels allow a straightforward segmentation of the structures of interest as displayed in panel D.
   Scanning parameters (SKYSCAN 2214): accelerating voltage 100 kV, voxel size 8.0 µm, 1 mm copper filter, rotation step 0.18°, 360 degrees scan, frame averaging 4.](images/Fig6_Segmentation.png){#fig:6}